Ethnic minorities in Bangladesh: Jaintia

-Though pantheist in belief the Janitias are much influenced by Hinduism.
+Though pantheist in belief the Jaintias are much influenced by Hinduism.
 Their main deity is goddess Jayanti, an incarnation of Hindu goddess Durga.
 They worship their traditional gods and goddesses along with the Hindu gods and goddesses.
 But it is an exception that they don't have any specific temple or place of worship.
 They believe that their deities exist in nature and they offer their prayer in open air.
 They also believe in the eternal existence of a creator with whom the human being had a direct link at an initial stage.
 But when they started to be driven by selfish motives, they could not see God with their eyes as He disappeared.
 Thus the human beings became busy with their families and worldly affairs so much that they started forgetting God gradually as the relationship weakens.
 So God advised them to follow a few moral sayings to live in the world in a modest way.
-The directives of God were: (a) earn honestly (Kamai ya ka haq), (b) know the people, understand God (Thipbru Thipblai) and (c) know both the lineages of your parents (Thipkur-Thipkhar).
+The directives of God were: (a) earn honestly (Kamai ia ka hok), (b) know the people, understand God (Tipbru-Tipblai) and (c) know both the lineages of your parents (Tipkur-Tipkha).
 Jaintias also believe that God had sent some gods and goddesses on earth to control the indisciplined human being.
 They keep them in their control by imposing illness and diseases.
 Jaintias also worship those gods and goddesses to mitigate their rage.
 They have their own conception of sins and piety, heaven and hell, crime and punishment.
 However, some of them have embraced Christianity.

 Garos

-The Garos are an indigenous Tibeto-Burman ethnic group from the Indian subcontinent, notably found in the Indian states of Meghalaya, Assam, Tripura, Nagaland, and neighboring areas of Bangladesh, notably Mymensingh, Netrokona, Jamalpur, Sherpur and Sylhet, who call themselves A·chik Mande (literally "hill people," from a·chik "bite soil" + mande "people") or simply A·chik or Mande; The Garos are one of the few remaining matrilineal societies in the world.
-The individuals take their clan titles from their mothers.
-The Garo tribal religion is popularly known as Songsarek (Pagan).
-They believe in the sun, moon and nature.
-However, due to Christian missionaries that colonised India and Bangladesh, they are now mostly followers of Christianity.
-Even though they are Christians, in order to acknowledge the people and their past, they celebrate Wangala festival in Bangladesh every year with the new spirit as a thanksgiving to the creator.
+The Garos are a Tibeto-Burman ethnic group of the Indian subcontinent, found principally in the Indian states of Meghalaya, Assam, Tripura, and West Bengal, and in Bangladesh.
+They call themselves Achik (literally "hill man") or Mande ("the man").
+Garo society is matrilineal.
+Traditionally they have been animists, but some now follow Christianity as the result of missionary activity.
+They celebrate the Wangala agricultural festival.